 David B. Dunn, County Manager, was appointed to his position in September 2011.
-Mr. Dunn joined the county in January 2011 as assistant county manager.
-Prior to his county employment, Mr. Dunn served as the administrator for the City of Brunswick since 2001.
-He was responsible for the daily oversight of the police department, public works, water and wastewater treatment plants, accounting, code enforcement, recreation and the planning office.
+Mr. Dunn joined the County in January 2011 as Assistant County Manager.
+Prior to his County employment, Mr. Dunn served as the administrator for the City of Brunswick since 2001.
+He was responsible for the daily oversight of the police department, public works, water treatment plant, wastewater treatment plant, accounting, planning office, code enforcement, and recreation.
 Mr. Dunn also handled hiring, budgeting and grant management duties.
 He was responsible for the installation and maintenance of the city's local area network, implementation and management of the website, implementation of webstreaming and live broadcasts for public meetings, negotiation of cell phone carrier installations and citywide broadband wireless service, and oversight of the information technology needs.
-Mr. Dunn served as the chair of the Frederick County Solid Waste Advisory Committee from 2006 to 2011 and as secretary/treasurer for the Frederick County Chapter of the Maryland Municipal League.
-He is currently a member of the Frederick County Chamber of Commerce Board of Directors.
-He received his bachelor's degree in computer sciences with a secondary concentration in criminal justice in 2000 from the University of Maryland, College Park, Maryland.
+Mr. Dunn served as the chair of the Frederick County Solid Waste Advisory Committee from 2006 to January 2011 and as secretary/treasurer for the Frederick County Chapter of the Maryland Municipal League.
+Mr. Dunn received his bachelor's degree in computer sciences with a secondary concentration in criminal justice in 2000 from the University of Maryland, College Park, Maryland.

 John S. Mathias, County Attorney, was appointed to his position in September 1988.
 Mr. Mathias received his bachelor of arts degree in economics from St. John's University, Collegeville, Minnesota, in 1976; his law degree from the University of Maryland School of Law, Baltimore, Maryland, in 1979; and his master's degree in business administration from the University of Minnesota Graduate School of Management, Minneapolis, Minnesota, in 1985.
-Mr. Mathias was an attorney with the law firm of Murnane, Conlin, White, Brandt & Hoffman in St. Paul, Minnesota, from January 1980 through April
+Mr. Mathias was an attorney with the law firm of Murnane, Conlin, White, Brandt & Hoffman in St. Paul, Minnesota, from January 1980 through April 1983.

-1983.
 From May 1983 until February 1987, Mr. Mathias was an attorney with Tenneco Oil Company in Houston, Texas.
 From February 1987 until September 1988, Mr. Mathias was an assistant attorney general in the Antitrust Division of the Office of the Attorney General of Maryland in Baltimore, Maryland.

 Lori L Depies, CPA, Director, Finance Division, was appointed to her position in August 2011.
-Before becoming director of the Finance Division, Ms. Depies served as the director of the Department of Treasury for five years and for three years as an accounting team leader for the general fund, various enterprise funds, the pension fund, and component units.
-Prior to her employment with Frederick County, Ms. Depies was the controller for Washington Aluminum Company, Baltimore, Maryland, as well as the subsidiary operation in Pennsylvania.
+Before becoming director of the Finance Division, Ms. Depies served as the Director of Treasury for five years and for 3 years as an Accounting Teamleader for the General Fund, various Enterprise funds, the Pension fund, and component units.
+Prior to her employment with Frederick County, Ms. Depies was the Controller for Washington Aluminum Company, Baltimore, Maryland, as well as the subsidiary operation in Pennsylvania.
 Her career in this manufacturing operation totaled 10 years.
-In addition, she served as a staff accountant for five years at Home Federal Savings Bank, Hagerstown, Maryland.
-Ms. Depies received her bachelor's degree in accounting from Frostburg State University.
-She is a certified public accountant and a member of the American Institute of Certified Public Accountants, the Government Finance Officers Association, and the Maryland Government Finance Officers Association.
-Ms. Depies also serves as the trustee for both the Employees' Retirement System and the Other Post Employee Benefits (OPEB) Trust Fund for Frederick County.
+In addition, she served as a staff accountant for 5 years at Home Federal Savings Bank, Hagerstown, Maryland.
+Ms. Depies received her Bachelor's degree in Accounting from Frostburg State University.
+She is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants, the Government Finance Officers Association and the Maryland Government Finance Officers Association.
+Ms. Depies also serves as the trustee for both the Employees' Retirement System and OPEB Trust Fund for Frederick County.